 Wondering how often to water peace lily?
 I was too when my new houseplant arrived.
-Here’s what I found about the natural soil moisture conditions of peace lilies and how to re-create their favourite habitat in your home.
+Here’s what I found about the natural soil moisture conditions of peace lilies and how to re-create their favorite habitat in your home.

 Read on to learn more about the frequency of watering your peace lily and how to keep soil moisture levels appropriate for plant health.

 In general, water your peace lily plant every two days.
 In a dry climate, it may need daily watering.
 In a humid climate, it might be ok with getting watered only once or twice a week.
 Check the soil moisture with your fingers daily until you become accustomed to the soil moisture pattern of your potted peace lily houseplant.
+You can also use a moisture meter to check soil dampness.

 “While a peace lily prefers a consistent watering schedule, it will bounce back if underwatered.
 When the plant really needs water, it will droop.
 It will perk up again once it’s properly hydrated, but to avoid stressing the plant, try not to let this happen too often.”How to Houseplant: A Beginner’s Guide to Making and Keeping Plant Friends, by Heather Rodino

 Peace lilies grow best in evenly damp porous soil where the roots have adequate access to both moisture and fresh oxygen.
 Moist soil is good, but soggy wet soil is bad.
 When re-potting your peace lily, a soil mix of half potting mix and half orchid mix is generally recommended.
-Peace lilies can actually grow in ponded water as long as long as the water is flowing enough to provide fresh oxygen to the plant’s roots.
+Peace lilies can actually grow in ponded water as long as the water is flowing enough to provide fresh oxygen to the plant’s roots.

 “Though the peace lily is very demonstrative about its thirst, try not to let it get to the point of drooping, as it stresses the plant.
 That said, while it’s a lot of work for most plants to recover from drying out too much, peace lilies are unusually hardy in this respect.The Inspired House Plant: Transform Your Home With Indoor Plants from Kokedama to Terrariums and Water Gardens to Edibles, by Jen Stearns